MacGyverBass/netcache/README.md

 docker exec -it ${Container_Name} /scripts/https_test.sh
 ```

+Additionally, you may want to test the speed of your cache versus a regular download.
+Execute `speed_test.sh` in the same manner as above to download a 10MB file and test the results using regular downloading and using cached downloading.
+Note that the cached speed will likely score higher than your network connection, as it is being ran within the image itself, but it should give a basic test of your cache setup.

+The script `test.sh` is also included to test the DNS Server, HTTP Cache, and HTTPS Proxy all in sequence.
+It will display success/failure message in addition to the individual test script output messages.
+It gives an exit code of 0 (zero) upon success, and 1 (one) upon failure; this may later be used as part of the Docker Health-Check feature.

 ## Advice to Publishers

 If you are a games publisher and you like LAN parties, gaming centers and other places to be able to easily cache your game updates, we recommend the following: